 Include flowers with pollen or nectar either near to or mixed in with the vegetable plot to increase the numbers of these welcome visitors.
 For more ideas of what to plant see our guide to creating a bee-friendly garden.

 Disaster-proof your garden through plant diversity.
-The wider the range of plants, the less they are plagued by pests, so that if a disease or pest occurs only a limited number of susceptible plants will be affected.
+The wider the range of plants, the less they are plagued by pests.
+If a disease or pest does strike only a limited number of susceptible plants will be affected.